Kate Middleton News: Kate And Prince William Reveal ‘Exciting’ Plans

 — ცąცყ ῳɛ'ཞɛ ℘ɛཞƒɛƈɬ (@1D5sosCrazy) October 7, 2016

-When Kate and William return home to England, they’ll jump right into last minute preparations for their big move to Kensington Palace from their country home, Anmer Hall.
+When Kate and William return home to England, they’ll jump right into last-minute preparations for their big move to Kensington Palace from their country home, Anmer Hall.
 The Cambridges are making the move to London in order to be more conveniently placed to carry out their increased royal duties.

 The move means that Kate and William will be able to spend more time with Prince Harry, and also with Harry’s girlfriend, Meghan Markle.
 Markle is expected to frequently fly over from Canada to stay with Harry at his cottage on the Kensington Palace grounds.